 - DataTables is dual licensed under the GPL v2 license or a BSD (3-point) license

-#9 Updated by Warren Baker almost 8 years ago
+#9 Updated by Warren Baker about 8 years ago

-#10 Updated by G D almost 8 years ago
+#10 Updated by G D about 8 years ago

 jQuery UI Core has a progress bar builtin: